 Animal Health

-Identify, treat and prevent some of the more common diseases of dairy cattle.
+Identify, treat and prevent animal health problems of dairy cattle.

-Dairy farmers want to do what is best for their cows and ensure that, regardless of the situation, they are proud of the way they treat their animals.
-Making decisions that relate to cow health and welfare can sometimes be difficult.
+Dairy farmers want to do what is best for their cows and ensure that, regardless of the situation, they are proud of the way they care for their animals.
+Animal health is one of the five areas of animal welfare, along with behavioural interactions, nutrition, physical environment and mental state.
+Healthy cows also produce more milk and last longer in the herd.

 Antimicrobial stewardship